Skip to main content

 This is by design — a flat 0 on your dashboard is always a failure, whether the backend was unreachable or the SLO was breached.
 Alert on it.

-Example: "no 5xx during a rollout"
+Example: "no 5xx and service up during a rollout" (Grafana)

 kind: Rollout

-metadata: {namespace: checkout}
+metadata: {name: rollout-checkout, namespace: checkout}

 scenario: